Do we have ongoing commitment to infection control in our practice?

 Will I need to return for follow up appointments after my treatment is completed?

 After endodontic therapy a review of healing is required which may occur 6 to 12 months after the procedure was finished.
 In some circumstances this is not required however your endodontist will advise you of this at the time of treatment.
-Our office will send a reminder notice to you when you are due for a recall appointment.
+Our reception team will send a reminder notice to you when you are due for a recall appointment.

 Will my endodontic therapy be painful?

 We will take every measure to ensure that your procedure is in no way uncomfortable or painful.
 If treatment is needed, we will inject a small amount of anaesthetic to gently numb a concentrated area of your mouth.
 For most patients, the feeling of numbness usually subsides after 2-3 hours.